So You Think You Know Indian Food, cont’d

 Frozen pomegranate popsicle, palate cleanser

 Indian Accent.
 New Delhi.
 If you are planning to be in the neighborhood book it.
 Weeks in advance.
-And go.

 If you can’t manage the trip to India, try the one in New York, or hope for another pop up in Tel Aviv.
-But go.

 It’s a miniature jewel box of a place, in jewel box colors.